 This tiny Turkish restaurant gives more space over to its ocak grill than it does to the tables, so you’re bound to enjoy a toasty evening.
 Better still, it’s BYO so if all else fails, you can use a nip or two of a hipflask filled with raki to numb the pain of frostbite.

 The Goring Hotel has fires in both the dining room and the bar and the Jerusalem Tavern in Clerkenwell can do bangers in front of the fire if you're lucky enough to nab a seat on a cold day.
 Further south, the newly refurbed Queen Adelaide pub in Wandsworth has a roaring fire inside to enjoy a mulled cider by.

-Everyone (including us) may be raving about Berner's Tavern in the London Edition hotel, but the Lobby Bar is the place to go if you want to enjoy a Pina Colada made with coconut fat-washed rum by the fire.
+Everyone loves the Berner's Tavern restaurant in the London Edition hotel, but the Lobby Bar is the place to go if you want to enjoy a Pina Colada made with coconut fat-washed rum by the fire.